 The benefits of Simplified Technical English

-Text written in Simplified Technical English offers improved readability and translatability.
-With products – and their accompanying documentation – regularly being shipped to countries across the globe where English is not the main language used, Simplified Technical English can open doors.
+Text written in STE offers improved readability and translatability.
+With products – and their accompanying documentation – regularly being shipped to countries across the globe where English is not the main language used, STE can open doors.

 The benefits include: